 You'll be monitored for several hours after bronchoscopy.
 Your mouth and throat will probably be numb for a couple of hours.
 You won't be allowed to eat or drink until the numbness wears off.
 This helps keep food and liquids from entering your airways and lungs.

-When your mouth and throat are no longer numb and you're able to swallow and cough normally again, you can have something to drink.
+When your mouth and throat are no longer numb, and you're able to swallow and cough normally again, you can have something to drink.
 Start with sips of water.
-When you can swallow normally, you may eat soft foods, such as soup and applesauce.
+Then you may eat soft foods, such as soup and applesauce.
 Add other foods as you feel comfortable.

-You may have a mild sore throat, hoarseness, cough or muscle aches.
+You may have a mild sore throat, hoarseness, a cough or muscle aches.
 This is normal.
 Warm water gargles and throat lozenges can help lessen the discomfort.
-Just be sure all the numbness is gone before you try sucking on lozenges or gargling.
+Just be sure all the numbness is gone before you try gargling or sucking on lozenges.

 Call your doctor right away if you:

-- Have a fever that lasts more than a few days
+- Have a fever that lasts more than 24 hours

 - Have increasing chest pain